-Quantum field theory (which includes QED, quantum chromodynamics (QCD) - quarks, ...) contains mathematical difficulties ('cancelling infinities'), treated e.g. by renormalisation-group methods; we omit further details.
+Quantum field theory (which includes QED, quantum chromodynamics (QCD) - quarks, ...) contains mathematical difficulties ('cancelling infinities'), treated e.g. by renormalisation-group methods; details omitted.

 The Standard Model of particle physics emerged in the 1970s, following the electroweak theory.
 This unified the electromagnetic force and the weak nuclear force (governing radioactive decay); they have since been unified with the strong nuclear force (that holds the nucleus together - or protons would repel each other).